Board of Directors

 Jane Pringle, MD

-Dr. Pringle practiced general internal medicine for over 30 years in both private practice at Mercy hospital and Maine Medical Center, and in hospital based practice at Maine Medical Center Clinic where she was Medical Director of Adult Medical Clinics.
+Dr. Pringle practiced general internal medicine for over 30 years in both private practice at Mercy Hospital and Maine Medical Center, and at an in-hospital-based practice at Maine Medical Center Clinic where she was Medical Director of Adult Medical Clinics.
 During her tenure there, she oversaw the implementation of an electronic medical records system and other quality improvement programs.
-She also served as the Medical Director of the Care Partners Program of Greater Portland, which provides health care to qualifying patients without health insurance.
+She also served as the Medical Director of the Care Partners Program of Greater Portland, which provides healthcare to qualifying patients without health insurance.
 From 2012-2014, she served as a representative to the State Legislature serving on the Insurance and Financial Service Committee.
-She is a graduate of Denison University and Case Western Reserve School of Medicine.
+She is a graduate of Denison University and Case Western Reserve School of Medicine